hashicorp/nomad/website/source/docs/job-specification/service.html.md

   and port. `driver` advertises the IP used in the driver (e.g. Docker's internal IP) and uses the container's port specified in the port map.
 The default is `auto` which behaves the same as `host` unless the driver determines its IP should be used.
-This setting supported Docker since Nomad 0.6 and rkt since Nomad 0.7.
-It will advertise the container IP if a network plugin is used (e.g. weave).
+This setting is supported in Docker since Nomad 0.6 and rkt since Nomad 0.7.
+Nomad will advertise the container IP if a network plugin is used (e.g. weave).
+See [below for details.](#using-driver-address-mode)

 ### `check` Parameters